-What follows is an updated list of programs that will inspire your child to curl up with some good books throughout the summer and on into the next school year.
-Check out these great rewards they can earn for spending just 15-30 minutes a day reading:
+What follows is an updated list of programs that will inspire your child to curl up with some good books — not only this summer, but on into the next school year, as well.
+Check out these great rewards they can earn for spending as little as 15-30 minutes a day reading (LINKS UPDATED MAY 2019):

 Barnes & Noble – Get a free children’s book

-Earn a free age-appropriate book this summer when you read eight (choose your favorite prize book from a predetermined list).
+Kids in grades 1-6 can earn a free age-appropriate book this summer when they read eight (choose your favorite prize book from a predetermined list).
 Download a reading journal to get started!
-Your child can get even more prizes by joining B&N Kids Club.

 Braum’s Book Buddy Program – Free ice cream

 Children in grades 1-5 can earn an ice cream treat for every six books they read.
-The program provides reading logs with fun stickers for tracking progress, as well as coupons for two free cones, two free sundaes, and two free frozen yogurts.
+The program provides reading logs with fun stickers for tracking progress.
+Kit includes coupons for two free cones, two free sundaes, and two free frozen yogurts.
 The prizes are to be earned during the school year, but the coupons are good through June 30.
-Enrollment for the 2017-18 school year will open August 1.
+Enrollment for the 2019-20 school year will open August 1.
 For more information, follow this link or write: Braum’s Book Buddy Reading Program/ PO Box 25429/ OKC, OK 73125.